nuxt-modules/prismic/docs/content/en/previews.md

 ## Customizing the preview page

-If you want to go fancy and provide a custom preview page you can do so by creating it at `~/app/prismic/pages/preview.vue`.
+If you want to go fancy and provide a custom preview page, you can do so by creating it at `~/app/prismic/pages/preview.vue`.
 Here's its minimum scaffolding:

 ```vue[preview.vue]
 <template>